 Working in batches so as not to overcrowd the skillet, gently add the wings and fry, flipping about halfway through, until golden all over, about 15 minutes.
 Transfer the wings to a wire rack set inside a baking sheet; fry the remaining wings.

-3 Season the wings: Place the butter in a large, microwave-safe bowl; microwave in 30 second increments until the butter has melted.
+Place the butter in a large, microwave-safe bowl; microwave in 30-second increments until the butter has melted.
 Add the fried chicken wings to the bowl along with 1/2 cup Parmesan cheese and the remaining 2 teaspoons black pepper; toss until the wings are evenly coated.